xtsoukala/dual_path/README.md

-# Replication of the Dual path model
+# Bilingual Dual path model

 Dual path is a computational model of (monolingual) sentence production by Chang, 2002

-Take a look in this tutorial: https://sites.google.com/site/sentenceproductionmodel/Home/tutorial
+Take a look at this tutorial: https://sites.google.com/site/sentenceproductionmodel/Home/tutorial

 From Chang F., 2002: